OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/USB-Storage.md

 <!-- Explanation of how a device needs to be mounted - make sure to highlight the Omega2 auto-mounts USB storage, point out the location -->
 On a Linux device, a USB storage device needs to be mounted in order to be used.
 Mounting a device maps it's storage space to a directory on your device so that you may access it.

 The Omega2 comes ready with an auto-mounting tool that will take care of that process for you!
-The default mount location is `/tmp/mounts/`.
+The default mount location is `/mnt/`.

+> On firmware older than `v0.3.0`, the default mount location was `/tmp/mounts/` and the `mountd` package controlled automatic mounting.
+> Firmwares `v0.3.0` and up use the `block-mount` package.

 ### Using USB storage